-Photorealism – A genre of art that encompasses painting, drawing and other graphic media, in which an artist studies a photograph and attempts to reproduce the image as realistically as possible in other media
+Photorealism – A genre of art that encompasses painting, drawing and other graphic media in which an artist produces an image that looks as realistic as possible

 To remember the meaning of photorealism, recall the following mnemonic:

 He goes to take a photo until he realises it is not them (photorealism).
 Art can look so real!

 Below are two examples of paintings that could be described as photorealism:

 John Baeder, John's Diner, 2007, CC BY-SA 3.0

 Photorealism is also achievable in sculpture, but is often referred to as hyperrealism, as 'photo' generally refers to a 2D image.
 Ron Mueck is famous for achieving these hyper-realistic sculptures:

 Photorealism in artwork is difficult to achieve, but it is possible through years of dedication and practice.

 One way to edge your work closer to a photorealistic quality is to use the Mammoth Memory grid method but make it more intense.